kevinlekiller/simple_php_yenc_decode/README.md

 ### Compilation:

-I've compiled the binary in ubuntu 14.04 x64, as long as you have all the requirements you can compile on any operating system.
+The binary was compiled in ubuntu 13.04 x64, as long as you have all the requirements you can compile on any operating system.

 Swig is not required, since I offer the swig output files with the source, but